 Pricing and reimbursement authorities should be transparent towards patients about their decisions, how these are made, what criteria are used, and who is involved in the process.
 Information explaining decisions should be available in an easily accessible and understandable format that addresses the specific questions of patients.

-Member States should prioritise the interests of patients’ and public health over the internal market, where necessary, and take action to limit parallel trade on a case-by-case basis.
+Member States should prioritise the interests of patients’ and public health over the internal market, where necessary, and take action to limit the negative impact of parallel trade on a case-by-case basis.

 Patients’ needs go beyond medicines and include other therapeutic options, community support, and so on.
 Innovation should be encouraged in this wider sense, encompassing better ways of structuring and delivering integrated health and social care; more efficiency and effectiveness; social innovation; and the development and effective use of new user-driven technologies.